award

 If a defective latch, pretensioner, design flaw, or missing warning caused your harm, California product-liability law lets you pursue compensation from manufacturers or other negligent parties.

-File within two-year statute of limitations for injury claims.
+File within a two-year statute of limitations for injury claims.

 Document the defect: Photos, maintenance logs, and police reports help.

-Seek medical and legal review fast: Internal injuries can surface late; a personal-injury attorney can trace liability.
+Seek medical and legal review fast: Internal injuries can surface late; a Sacramento seatbelt injury attorney can trace liability.

 Sacramento Seat Belt Laws

 In Sacramento, seat belt laws require all drivers and passengers in cars, trucks, and vans to wear seat belts at all times.
-Failure to comply can result in fines and being pulled over by Sacramento police officers.
+Failure to comply can result in fines and a traffic stop by Sacramento police officers.

 Who Must Wear a Seat Belt?